DeepskyLog/Articles/HowTos/developOnWindows.md

-# Setting up the development environment on a Mac.
+# Setting up the development environment on Windows.

 ## Install eclipse